-These sources consist of legitimate science or are evidence based through the use of credible scientific sourcing.
-Legitimate science follows the scientific method, is unbiased and does not use emotional words.
-These sources also respect the consensus of experts in the given scientific field and strive to publish peer reviewed science.
-Some sources in this category may have a slight political bias, but adhere to scientific principles.
+These sources consist of legitimate science or are evidence based through credible scientific sourcing.
+Legitimate science follows the scientific method, is unbiased, and does not use emotional words.
+These sources also respect the consensus of experts in the given scientific field and strive to publish peer-reviewed science.
+Some sources in this category may have a slight political bias but adhere to scientific principles.
 See all Pro-Science sources.

 Factual Reporting: VERY HIGH

 MBFC Credibility Rating: HIGH CREDIBILITY

 Founded in 2015, Climate Feedback is a fact-checking website that distinguishes inaccurate climate change narratives from scientifically sound and trustworthy information in the media.
 They also provide feedback to editors about the credibility of information published in their outlets.
 Each reviewer holds a Ph.D. and has recently published articles in top-tier peer-reviewed science journals.

 Funded by / Ownership

 Climate Feedback is owned and published by Science Feedback, a not-for-profit organization verifying the credibility of influential claims and media coverage that claims to be scientific, starting with the topics of climate and health.
 Revenue is derived through donations.

 In review, the website asks climate scientists in relevant fields to assess the credibility and accuracy of media stories related to climate change.
 Fact checks are broken up into two categories.
 The first is “Article Reviews,” which fact-checks stories written by media publications.
 The second is “Claim Reviews,” which evaluates claims by individuals, social media, and sources.
 The article reviews rate stories on their scientific credibility with a scale that ranges from -2 (very low) to +2 (very high).
 For example, this story by The Sun, Article in The Sun, misrepresents Antarctic discovery and misplaces it on map is scored -1 (low scientific credibility).